Power BI vs Excel: Which One Should You Take?

 Familiarize Yourself with the Interface

 Although Power BI may have a steep learning curve, becoming familiar with its interface can ease the transition.
-With numerous options and frequent monthly updates, it's essential to stay up-to-date.
+With numerous options and frequent monthly updates, staying up-to-date is essential.

 Experiment with creating different reports to build your confidence and understanding.